310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Kuro %}
 Actually, Morisawa, are there any tasty restaurants nearby?

-Not only did I empty my stomach from all the nausea; but needin’ to perform without any breaks in between really took me out… I’m seriously all outta gas.
+Not only did I empty my stomach from all the nausea, but needin’ to perform without any breaks in between really took me out… I’m seriously all outta gas.
 {% endbubble %}

 {% bubble Chiaki %}